rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

  ]}.
 ```

-You can specify SSL options if you use HTTPS:
+You can specify TLS options if you use HTTPS:

 ```
 {rabbitmq_trust_store,